CCEMGroupTCD/DARTassembler/docs/doc_files/1_quickstart.rst

 Welcome to the quickstart guide for DART!

-DART is a python package to generate approximate 3D structures of transition metal complexes from a large database of distinct 41,018 ligands, the :ref:`MetaLig ligand database <metalig>`.
+DART is a python package to generate approximate 3D structures of transition metal complexes from a large database of 41,018 distinct ligands, the :ref:`MetaLig ligand database <metalig>`.
 The ligands were curated from more than 100,000 transition metal complexes from the Cambridge Structural Database (CSD) and cover a wide chemical space with denticities ranging from monodentate to decadentate ligands, and even including haptically coordinating ligands.

 DART is like LEGO for transition metal complexes: the building blocks are atoms (for the metal centers) and ligands from the MetaLig.
-Users specify the chemical space (geometry, metal centers, type of ligand) they want to explore, and DART will automatically query the MetaLig database for all ligands that fit the criteria, assemble all possible combinations (or a random subset) of ligands, and save the generated complexes in easy-to-read .xyz and .json files.
+Users specify the chemical space (geometry, metal centers, type of ligand) they want to explore, and DART will automatically query the MetaLig database for all ligands that fit the criteria, assemble all possible combinations of ligands (or a random subset), and save the generated complexes as .xyz and .json files.
 The generated structures are approximate, but they are a great starting point for further geometry optimizations with quantum chemistry methods such as DFT.

 As an introductory example, we will walk through the process of assembling 100 square-planar neutral Pd(II) complexes.
 Each complex will feature one cis-bidentate ligand and two monodentate ligands.
 We will first assemble complexes using randomly sampled ligands from the MetaLig, without targeting any particular chemical space.
 Then, we will learn how to filter down the input ligands in order to generate complexes targeted to a certain chemical space and to generate those that are more likely to form stable complexes.